-There are over 17 miles of cleared pathways to enjoy the trails year round!
+There are over 20 miles of cleared pathways to enjoy this winter!

 Partners provide year-round access on the following trails:

-- Leelanau Trail in Suttons Bay from Dumas Rd. south to 4th St. Trailhead and from DeYoung Natural Area to Carter Road
+- Leelanau Trail from Dumas Rd. south to the 4th St. Trailhead in Suttons Bay and from DeYoung Natural Area south to Carter Road in Traverse City

-- Three Mile Trail from TART Trail south to Traverse City High School
+- Three Mile Trail from the TART south to Traverse City High School

 - Mall Trail